Utah Medical Products (UTMD)

 Capital Expenditures

-- Capital expenditures in 2024 amounted to $231,000, primarily for new molds, manufacturing equipment, and fixtures to expand and maintain operating capabilities.
+- Capital expenditures in 2024 amounted to $231,000, used for new molds, manufacturing equipment, and fixtures to expand capabilities and maintain existing operations.

 Latest Trefis Analyses